HyderPre/Implementation-of-Honeypot-using-PenTbox-in-Kali-Linux/README.md

 ❌ Form blocked: Bot behavior detected

-This mechanism helps detect bots and users who try to tamper with the form structure.
+This mechanism helps detect bots who try to tamper with the website.

+[Bots usually auto check all checkbox, So this way be can prevent bots from harming our webiste]